 To choose your Sankalpa VERY carefully and DON’T be rushed to find it.

-When the Sankalpa’s I repeated for a week or so never really realised, I started doubting the effectiveness of the Sankalpa, and even though Yoga Nidra in general made me feel more alert and energised, I became sceptical about the efficiency of Sankalpa.
+When the Sankalpa’s I repeated for a week or so never really realised, I started doubting the promised efficiency of the Sankalpa, even though Yoga Nidra in general made me feel more alert and energised.
 Did I miss something???

 Yes, I did.

-I approached my Sankalpa much like a box of affirmation cards.
+I approached my Sankalpa much like a set of affirmation cards.
 You know, every day, you draw a card, read the affirmation, get a feeling about it, and it may be just right for today!
-Then, it goes back to the bottom of the pile, and you forget about it the next day.
+Then, it goes back to the bottom of the pile, and you forget about it a few hours later.

 When I started teaching Yoga Nidra regularly, I wanted to FEEL the power of this mysterious Sankalpa.
-I took some serious time out to reflect , and to uncover the answers deep within me, to the 4 questions below.
+I took some time out to reflect , and to uncover the answers deep within me, to the 4 questions below.

 As I went about my daily activities I wondered what REALLY gives meaning to my life.

-What makes me so different from everyone else?
+What makes me so different from everyone else, and therefore unique?
 And how would others describe me?
 Based on your answers, you will get a better idea for your Sankalpa.

-I have a few recorded Yoga Nidra’s, (each about 30 minutes) you can purchase very cheaply from me, if you want to practice at home.
+I have a few recorded Yoga Nidra sessions, (each about 30 minutes) you can purchase from me, so you can practice at home.